For the serious student of herbal medicine, human health, and the ancient, sophisticated connection between people And plants.

 and more, as determined by the teachers, the students, and the seasons…

-Guest teachers will include Chris Marano, RH-AHG, head of the Clearpath School of Herbal Medicine, and one or two others who will be announced very soon! :)
+Guest teachers will include Chris Marano, RH-AHG, head of the Clearpath School of Herbal Medicine.

 Dates for 2019